timoschick/amr-gen/README.md

 This is a Java-based implementation of the AMR-to-text generator introduced in "Transition-based Generation from Abstract Meaning Representations".
 For a detailed description of all relevant classes, please refer to the Javadoc documentation found in the `javadoc` subdirectory.
 Running the generator requires Java Version 8 or newer.

+# Setup

+Before using the AMR generator, you must do the following:

+1) Extract the model files `models/models.tar.gz` into the `models` directory.
+2) Extract the language model file `res/lm.binary.gz` into the `res` directory.
+3) Build the Maven project using `pom.xml`, which automatically loads all dependencies.
+Alternatively, you may set up the generator using IntelliJ IDEA as described below.

+### Setup using IntelliJ IDEA

+Using [IntelliJ IDEA](https://www.jetbrains.com/idea/) (tested with IntelliJ IDEA Ultimate 2016.3 under Ubuntu 16.10, Windows 10 and OS X 10.10.5), the project can be set up as follows:

+- Select **File | New | Project from Existing Sources...**
+- In the "Select File or Directory to Import" dialogue, select the root folder of the implementation and click **Ok**.
+- In the "Import Project" dialogue, click **Next** several times and then **Finish**.

 # Generation

-There are two ways of generating sentences from AMR graphs using this generator: You may either use the precompiled and pretrained (using the [LDC2014T12](https://catalog.ldc.upenn.edu/ldc2014t12) corpus) generator's command line interface, which requires almost no time to set up but is not very flexible, or you may set up the generator as described in section [Setup](#setup) and then use the methods `loadAmrGraphs(String directory, boolean forTesting)` and `generate(List<Amr> amrs)` of class `main.AmrMain`.
+There are two ways of generating sentences from AMR graphs using this generator: You may either use the pretrained (using the [LDC2014T12](https://catalog.ldc.upenn.edu/ldc2014t12) corpus) generator's command line interface or you may use the methods `loadAmrGraphs(String directory, boolean forTesting)` and `generate(List<Amr> amrs)` of class `main.AmrMain`.

 For using the command line interface, the following parameters may be specified:
 - `--input` (`-i`): The file in which the AMR graphs are stored in official [AMR format](https://github.com/amrisi/amr-guidelines/blob/master/amr.md).
 The AMR graphs must be separated by empty lines and there must be *two* line breaks after the last graph.
 If this parameter is not specified, it is assumed that the required AMR graphs can be found in the subdirectories `bolt`, `consensus`, `dfa`, `proxy` and `xinhua` of `corpus/test` (as is the case for LDC2014T12).